evantahler/Dont-be-a-Jerk/readme.txt

 > Speaking of bugs, I am not obligated to fix anything nor am I obligated to add a feature for you.
 Feeling entitled about free software would make you a jerk.

-> If you add a cool feature or fix a bug, it would be nice if you passed it back to the project.
+> If you add a new feature or fix a bug, it would be nice if you contributed it back to the project.
 You don't have to, but not doing so would make you a jerk.
 The repository/site you obtained this software from should contain a way for you to contact me.
 Contributing to open source makes you awesome!

 > If you use this software, you don't have to give me any credit, but it would be nice.